The Device API is the API expected by the clock (the screen) in the course of its normal operation.

 This documentation is useful for developers who are:

-If, instead, you want to post notes to an existing clock, please contact us to discuss the Web API.
+If, instead, you want to post notes to an existing clock from a script or third-party app, see the Web API.

 Usage#